 Popular Course in this category

-Related CoursesPython Certification Training (34 Courses, 9+ Projects)HTML Training (12 Courses)
+Related CoursesPython Certification Training (35 Courses, 11+ Projects)HTML Training (12 Courses, 13+ Projects)

 The prepared statement has two stages – prepare and execute.
 When a statement is prepared, the server does a compilation of the statement, prepares a statement template and allocates necessary resources.
 During the execution phase, the client sends the actual parameters to the server and the server executes the previously prepared template with the parameter values and allocated resources.
 Thus, the statement can be executed multiple times with higher efficiency.